How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy as it may cause harm to the developing baby.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if gliclazide MR passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and taking this medication, it may affect your baby.
 Breast-feeding women should not take gliclazide MR.

 Children: The safety and effectiveness of using this medication have not been established for children.